Richard Hasen

-Early life and education
+Education

-Hasen received his Bachelor of Arts with highest honors from the University of California, Berkeley, in 1986.
-His Bachelor's degree is in Middle Eastern studies.
-He received his Master of Arts with distinction in political science in 1988 and Doctor of Philosophy in political science in 1992, both from the University of California, Los Angeles.
+Hasen received a Bachelor of Arts with highest honors (in Middle Eastern studies) from the University of California, Berkeley in 1986.
+He received a Master of Arts with distinction (in political science) in 1988, and a Doctor of Philosophy in political science in 1992, both from the University of California, Los Angeles.
 He received his Juris Doctor from UCLA School of Law in 1991, and was elected to the Order of the Coif.

 Career

 Hasen was a law clerk to Judge David R. Thompson of the United States Court of Appeals for the Ninth Circuit from 1991 to 1992 before joining the law firm of Horvitz & Levy LLP, in Encino, California.

 He taught at the Chicago-Kent College of Law from 1994 to 1997.
 In 1998 he took a position at Loyola Law School, Los Angeles; in 2005, he was named by Loyola as the William H. Hannon Distinguished Professor of Law.
 He left Loyola to become a professor at the University of California, Irvine School of Law in July 2011.

 Hasen was one of the founding co-editors of the quarterly Election Law Journal, a peer reviewed publication on election law.
-He also runs ElectionLawBlog, a blog focusing on election law, campaign finance, voting rights, initiatives, redistricting, and other legal issues.
+He also runs ElectionLawBlog, a blog focusing on election law, election security, campaign finance, voting rights, ballot initiatives, redistricting, and other legal issues.

 In 2009, Hasen was elected to the American Law Institute.
 In 2013, the National Law Journal included Hasen on its list of the "100 most influential lawyers in America."

-In 2022, Hasen became a professor at the UCLA Law School.
+In 2022, Hasen joined the faculty at UCLA School of Law.